-Although a member of the Mormon Church, Hite was never active or participated but was one of the finest Christian men-always treating his neighbors with great love and respect.
-My father and brothers had a great deal of respect for him-I have very vague memories of him.
+Although Hite was a member, he was not active and didn't participate in the LDS Church.
+He was one of the finest Christian men - always treating his neighbors with great love and respect.
+My father and brothers had a great deal of respect for him, I have vague memories of him.
 For the last few months of his life he was in a care center in Sandy where he died January 6, 1945.
 After his death his property was sold to LeRoy Wagstaff.

-Jesse Martin and Sarah Ellen Holman Harmon: One of those who lived in the home with Hyrum Harmon was his youngest brother, Jesse, who with his family lived there in 1900.
-Jesse was born January 19, 1868 in Toquerville to Appleton Milo and Elmeda Stringham Harmon.
-Sarah was born September 21, 1871 in Pleasant Grove to John Greenleaf and Rachel Stevens Holman.
+Jesse Martin and Sarah Ellen Holman Harmon: One of those who lived in the home with Hyrum Harmon was his youngest brother, Jesse, who with his family was living there in 1900.
+Jesse was born January 19, 1868, in Toquerville to Appleton Milo and Elmeda Stringham Harmon.
+Sarah was born September 21, 1871, in Pleasant Grove to John Greenleaf and Rachel Stevens Holman.
 They were married December 27, 1892.
 Apparently they lived in Salt Lake City for the first few years, as that’s where their first children were born.
-They had 4 children while living in Highland in 1900: Clarence H, Appleton J, Ardelle and Warren T, and added five more children later, while living in Provo: an unnamed baby who died at birth, Dorothy, Bryant Martin, John Holman and Robert Barnes.
+They had 4 children when living in Highland in 1900: Clarence H., Appleton J., Ardelle, and Warren T., and added five more children later, while living in Provo: an unnamed baby who died at birth, Dorothy, Bryant Martin, John Holman, and Robert Barnes.
 They were in Provo in the 1910 and 1920 censuses.

-Laurence was born March 17, 1892 in Manti, Utah Territory to Hyrum and Louella Tuttle Harmon when the family was living in Highland.
+Laurence was born March 17, 1892, in Manti, Utah Territory to Hyrum and Louella Tuttle Harmon when the family was living in Highland.
 He went to school in Highland and Lehi, graduated from USAC and received other degrees from BYU, University of Chicago, USC and a PhD from Iowa State.
-In June 1917, when he registered for the WWI draft, they were living in Highland.
-He enlisted in the Army on August 1, 1918 and was discharged six weeks later on September 16.
-He was Principal of Provo High School 1923-30 and was State Director of Vocational Rehabilitation for 24 years, retiring in 1961.
+In June, 1917, when he registered for the WWI draft, they were living in Highland.
+He enlisted in the Army on August 1, 1918, and was discharged six weeks later on September 16.
+He was Principal of Provo High School 1923 - 30 and was State Director of Vocational Rehabilitation for 24 years, retiring in 1961.
 He was also President of the National Rehabilitation Association.
-They were active in the Church-she served as Relief Society President in two different wards and as YWMIA President in two different wards.
-He served as Stake Genealogical chairman for many years.
-In April 1942 when he registered for the WWII draft, they were living in Salt Lake City.
+They were active in the LDS Church - she served as Relief Society President in two different wards and as YWMIA President in two different wards.
+He served as Stake Genealogical Chairman for many years.
+In April, 1942 ,when he registered for the WWII draft, they were living in Salt Lake City.

-Minnie died August 8, 1970 and he married Berniece Anderson Ivory on October 29, 1971.
-He died October 23, 1977 in Salt Lake City and they are buried in the Salt Lake City Cemetery.
+Minnie died August 8, 1970, and Laurence married Berniece Anderson Ivory on October 29, 1971.
+He died October 23, 1977, in Salt Lake City and he and Minnie are buried in the Salt Lake City Cemetery.